-Children in lower elementary will be belted at the discretion of the driver and administration.
+Children in lower elementary will be required to wear a seatbelt or 5-point harness at the discretion of the driver and administration.

 GENERAL:

 - 1. Parents and pupils must realize that school bus transportation is a privilege, not a right. - 2.
 Be informed that misbehavior of any kind will not be tolerated.
 Pupils who misbehave may be punished/suspended through the school and can be denied the privilege of riding on the bus.